burzum/cakephp-file-storage/readme.md

 Optional but required for image processing:

- * CakeDC Imagine Image processing plugin https://github.com/cakedc/imagine if you want to process and storage images
+ * The [Imagine Image processing plugin](https://github.com/burzum/cakephp-imagine-plugin) if you want to process and storage images

 Documentation
 -------------